Leslie Barnett: Later career

 Barnett was amongst the early Fellows elected to join Clare Hall, the newly founded graduate college.
 In 1972, she became a tutor for graduate students; in 1975, she took over the leading role of Senior Tutor, which she held until her retirement in 1985.
 She was remembered by hundreds of students of various nationalities, ages and subjects for her "steadfast care, wisdom in solving their problems, and motherly love."

 Barnett played a leading role in college affairs, particularly in the organising of social events and parties and will be remembered with great affection by her colleagues and other friends associated with the college.
 As a token of her contribution to the college the Governing Body has named a student residence the Leslie Barnett House, and a bronze head by the late Lois Tilbrook represents another tribute to her on the site.
 On retirement she was elected to an Emeritus Fellowship and attended regularly until her last illness.

 Tributes

-Eric Miller, who was a visiting scientist at the Molecular Biology Laboratory in 1986–87, wrote: "Leslie Barnett should be recognised for her immense scientific contributions to the field of gene structure and function.
-Professionally, to which I am sure Francis Crick and Sydney Brenner will attest, many of the seminal discoveries in molecular biology would not have occurred without the careful hand, watchful eye and steadfast focus that Leslie brought to the bench and experiments."
-Francis Crick said: "Alex Rich and I engaged Leslie in 1955 to do some x-ray calculations for us, since in those days electronic computers were still very primitive.
-After we discovered that Leslie had biological qualifications she did various types of experimental work.
-Among other things she worked with us on the phase-shift mutants of phage T4.
-She was invaluable, as she was always such a careful and meticulous experimentalist."
+Eric Miller, who was a visiting scientist at the Molecular Biology Laboratory in 1986–87, wrote: